modernish/modernish/README.md

 ## Legibility aliases ##

-A few aliases that seem to make the shell language look slightly friendlier:
+Modernish sets a few aliases that can help to make the shell language look slightly friendlier.

-    alias not='! '              # more legible synonym for '!'
-    alias so='[ "$?" -eq 0 ]'   # test preceding command's success with
-                                # 'if so;' or 'if not so;'
-    alias forever='while :;'    # indefinite loops: forever do <stuff>; done
+`not` is a new synonym for `!`.
+They can be used interchangeably.

+`so` is a command that tests if the previous command exited with a status of zero, so you can test the preceding command's success with `if so` or `if not so`.

+`forever` is a new synonym for `while :;`.
+This allows simple infinite loops of the form: `forever do` *stuff*`; done`.

 ## Enhanced exit ##